“You may all go to hell, and I will go to Texas.”

 San Antonio is also famous for its Riverwalk, the Alamo, five-time NBA Champion Spurs basketball team, the Tower of the Americas, and being home to SeaWorld and Six Flags Fiesta Texas theme parks.

-The jewel of the city is the Paseo del Rio, or River Walk, which meanders through the downtown area, is lined with numerous shops, bars, and restaurants as well as the Arneson River Theater.
+The jewel of the city is the Paseo del Rio, or River Walk, which meanders through the downtown area, and is lined with numerous shops, bars, restaurants, and the Arneson River Theater.
 This attraction is transformed into an impressive festival of lights during the Christmas and New Year holiday period.

 The downtown area also features HemisFair Park (home of the Tower of the Americas and the Institute of Texan Cultures, La Villita, El Mercado, and the city’s most widely recognized landmark, the Alamo.

-Other places of interest include Brackenridge Park (home of the San Antonio Zoo), the San Antonio Missions National Historic Park, the Witte Museum, and the McNay Art Museum.
+Other places of interest include Brackenridge Park (the San Antonio Zoo), the San Antonio Missions National Historic Park, the Witte Museum, and the McNay Art Museum.